-There are things that stand out as a part of every childhood, whether that is the smell of cookies baking in a winter kitchen, or rich aroma of barbecue surrounded by the joyous voices of friends and family.
+There are certain, special things that stand out as a part of every childhood in a certain culture, whether that is the smell of cookies baking in a winter kitchen after school, or that rich aroma of barbecue surrounded by the joyous voices of friends and family.

 History of Gobstopper Day

 For many, the presence of Gobstopper candy stands out as a beacon of childhood!
 In fact, jawbreakers, the predecessor to the brand-name Gobstopper, have been one of the most popular candies throughout the Americas and the UK since World War I and II.
 But the name “Gobstopper’ didn’t find its way into culture until the 1960s.